mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 ## What about maths, stats, and algorithms?

-We need to learn math, stats, and algorithms in tandem.
+At this point, a logical question is - "What about maths, stats, and algorithms?"

+Here are my two cents.

-**Popular Opinion:** Take 5-years and study theory, maths, learn how to code algorithms from scratch.
+**The Popular Opinion:** Take 5-years and study theory, maths, learn how to code algorithms from scratch.

-**The Smart (Fast) Way:** Just experiment.
+**The Smart (Fast) Way:** Learn in tandem why you apply machine learning in projects

-The only way I've ever been successful with learning new algorithms is by experimenting.
+The only way I've ever been successful with learning new algorithms is by experimenting and applying.

-I'm talking actually applying data science to projects I'm working on.
+I'm talking about _actually_ applying data science to projects I'm working on.

+The process involves:

-The process applying machine learning to problems, experimenting with different algorithms, and seeing the results on real applications.
+1. applying machine learning to problems,
+2. experimenting with different algorithms, and
+3. seeing the results on real applications.

+If you do this on real projects then you will in fact learn maths, stats, and algorithms.

-## What machine learning tools?
+## What machine learning tools should I learn?

 If we head on back to my cheat sheet, on page 3 you'll find links to my goto-machine learning tools.